Law

 provisions in Contracts Act 1950 and decided cases.

-Would your answer be different if either May was a mentally disordered
+different if either May was a mentally disordered

 person or June had been declared bankrupt under Section 3 of the